Ananya-Joshi/ananya-joshi.github.io/index.md

 🌟 Best Paper Award (SIGCSE '23) [Group Award]
 🌟 Carnegie Mellon University Graduate Student Service Award 2022 [Group Award]

+🌟 Co-Organizer of the Delta Workshop for drift phenomnea at KDD '24!
+[Link](https://aiimlab.org/events/KDD_2024_Discovering_Drift_Phenomena_in_Evolving_Landscape.html)
+🌟 Will participate in the KDD Doctoral Consortium 2024

+🌟 Presented a talk at [CMU Artificial Intelligence Seminar Series](https://www.cs.cmu.edu/~aiseminar/) (Apr 2024).
+🌟 Presented a [poster](https://docs.google.com/presentation/d/1D3113F9G8YakJzFu-xPZbn6m7aQe4Ym7cmy8Y1D2G8o/edit#slide=id.g25f4eb53bbd_0_0) at the first annual [InsightNet](https://insightnet.us/insight-net-annual-meeting-2024/) meeting (Apr 2024).

+🌟 Co-Instructor for 15-996 (Spring 2022/23) [Article](https://magazine.cs.cmu.edu/creating-a-jedi-mindset) & TA for Machine Learning in Practice (Spring 2023)
+🌟 Completed the Eberly Center's [Future Faculty Program](https://drive.google.com/drive/folders/1Gpn3lKipagcTaLgiChta_YRaVf2oW5LF?usp=sharing)
+🌟 Selected Courses: Grad AI (A+), Mobile & Pervasive Computing [IoT] (A+)
+🌟 Joined AI/Healthcare panel from the Coding School as part of a [free machine learning course](https://the-cs.org/train-course) for high school students (2024).

 🌟 Mentored students in Pittsburgh Girls-of-Steel for data science basics weekly (Sep 2022-Jun 2023).
 🌟 Joined the Council of State and Territorial Epidemiologists' (CSTE) Peer-to-Peer Technical Assistance network as a mentor  for the Pennsylvania Dept. of Health and Santa Clara County Public Health Department.
 On a biweekly cadence I prepare lectures and hand-on Colab notebooks for concepts relevant to mentees!(2024+)
+🌟 Lead of SCS Ph.D.
+Wellness Group (Sep 2020-May 2022)

 🌟 Mentored my amazing undergraduate student Tara Lakdawala on a changepoint detection project (Sep 2022-Aug 2023) <a href="https://delphi.cmu.edu/blog/2023/12/20/exploratory-analysis-identifying-changing-variant-behavior-during-a-pandemic/" class="link-primary">[Blog]</a>.
 She's now at Goldman Sachs!
 🌟 Congratulations to my incredible masters student, Richa Gadgil for her graduation from the Machine Learning Masters Degree at CMU!
 Richa was a core contributor for the FlaSH project and we are excited to keep working at Delphi with her this summer!
 (May 2024)

-🌟 Lead of SCS Ph.D.
-Wellness Group (Sep 2020-May 2022)
-🌟 Co-Instructor for 15-996 (Spring 2022/23) [Article](https://magazine.cs.cmu.edu/creating-a-jedi-mindset) & TA for Machine Learning in Practice (Spring 2023)
-🌟 Co-Organizer of the Delta Workshop for drift phenomnea at KDD '24!
-[Link](https://aiimlab.org/events/KDD_2024_Discovering_Drift_Phenomena_in_Evolving_Landscape.html)
-🌟 Completed the Eberly Center's [Future Faculty Program](https://drive.google.com/drive/folders/1Gpn3lKipagcTaLgiChta_YRaVf2oW5LF?usp=sharing)
-🌟 Selected Courses: Grad AI (A+), Mobile & Pervasive Computing [IoT] (A+)
-🌟 Joined AI/Healthcare panel from the Coding School as part of a [free machine learning course](https://the-cs.org/train-course) for high school students (2024).

-🌟 Presented a talk at [CMU Artificial Intelligence Seminar Series](https://www.cs.cmu.edu/~aiseminar/) (Apr 2024).
-🌟 Presented a [poster](https://docs.google.com/presentation/d/1D3113F9G8YakJzFu-xPZbn6m7aQe4Ym7cmy8Y1D2G8o/edit#slide=id.g25f4eb53bbd_0_0) at the first annual [InsightNet](https://insightnet.us/insight-net-annual-meeting-2024/) meeting (Apr 2024).

 *Hobbies:* Pittsburgh is a great place to explore new hobbies.
 I've enjoyed starting rock climbing and martial arts here!
 My views and opinions are my own!